starinacool/PHP-MySQL-Session-Handler/README.md

 # PHP MySQL Session Handler

-A SessionHandler to save session data into a mysql database with locking.
+A SessionHandler to save session data into a mysql database with locking, compressing big sessions and archinvig stale sessions.

 ## Usage
 Create a table in your database: